wberrier/clip/README.md

 files.
 The regex stuff was added to take compile databases from cross compiled builds and still run them through `cquery`.

+Similar support was added to start `clangd` after first generating compile_commands.json and then passing that directory to `clangd`.

 # Usage

 ```